-Orlando Marijuana Defense Attorneys
+Orlando Synthetic Marijuana Attorneys

 Although Florida marijuana laws have a history of strong enforcement, some entrepreneurial manufacturers utilized a recently closed loophole in these laws.
 That loophole allowed people to manufacture, buy, and sell synthetic marijuana.
 Commonly referred to as K2 or spice, synthetic marijuana still remains a popular alternative to traditional weed.
 However, a change in Florida law criminalized the sale and use of all synthetic marijuana.